Kibbles ‘n Bits Dog Food gets the Advisor’s lowest rating of 1 star.

 As a group, the brand features an average protein content of 24% and a mean fat level of 12%.
 Together, these figures suggest a carbohydrate content of 56% for the overall product line.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Yet when you consider the protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing only a limited amount of meat.
+When you consider the protein-boosting effect of the soybean meal, this looks like the profile of a dry product containing a limited amount of meat.

-Kibbles ‘n Bits dog food is a plant-based kibble using only a limited amount of beef and bone meal as its main source of animal protein, thus earning the brand 1 star.
+Kibbles ‘n Bits Dog Food is a plant-based kibble using a limited amount of beef and bone meal or meat and bone meal as its main sources of animal protein, thus earning the brand 1 star.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 Although it's our goal to ensure all the information on this website is correct, we cannot guarantee its completeness or its accuracy; nor can we commit to ensuring all the material is kept up-to-date on a daily basis.

 Each review is offered in good faith and has been designed to help you make a more informed decision when buying dog food.